caltechlibrary/cait/EXPORT-IMPORT.md

 The easiest way to export content from a production ArchivesSpace deployment is using the _cait_ utility.

 1. Set you environment variables
-2. Use the instance export option to create a local dump
+2. Use the *archivesspace export* option to create a local dump

 ### Example Assumptions